gardio-io/gardio-gift-hedera/README.md

 During the hackathon (starting October 25), the following were developed and delivered:
 1. **Hedera Network Integration** – Smart contracts for reward and gift tracking
 2. **Card + PoS Simulator** – Enables full testing without hardware
-3. **Gardio Gift Portal** – Web-based interface for managing merchants, cards, and balances
+3. **Gardio Gift Portal** – Web-based interface for users to view their gift balances, rewards, promotions, and transactions.

 ---